splunk/splunk-operator/docs/AppFramework.md

 NAME   PHASE   DESIRED   READY   AGE s1     Ready   1         1       13h
 ```
-As mentioned above, Splunk Operator will create the configMap `splunk-manual-app-update` with an entry for Standalone CR as below -
+As mentioned above, Splunk Operator will create the configMap(assuming `default` namespace) `splunk-default-manual-app-update` with an entry for Standalone CR as below -

 ```yaml
 apiVersion: v1